 Interested in the detailed structure of your tissue?
+High-resolution imaging techniques, such as brain electron microscopy, provide an intricate view of your tissue.
 While it may be a rather complicated procedure with nasty chemicals, the advantages of epon embedding can make it the best choice for morphological studies.
 The hard blocks are excellent for structural preservation and the ability to section tissue thin enough for electron microscopy.

 Mind Your PPE’s

 The embedding menu is loaded with highly toxic chemicals.
 The fixative properties of glutaraldehyde and osmium tetraoxide do not distinguish between the tissue in your dish and the tissue in your lungs.
-A fume hood is a must and keep the samples covered during each step to avoid rapid evaporation of the most volatile chemicals.
-Many of the other chemicals eat latex for lunch and even break through nitrile gloves relatively quickly, so wear proper gloves and replace them quickly if exposed.
+A fume hood is a must, and ensure you keep the samples covered during each step to avoid rapid evaporation of the most volatile chemicals.
+Many of the other chemicals eat latex for lunch and even breakthrough nitrile gloves relatively quickly, so wear proper gloves and replace them quickly if exposed.

 Fix Your Tissue and Fix It Again